 “In a dissertation, references refer to the sources and citations used to support and validate the research.”

-Writing a dissertation can be challenging especially if you haven’t had the chance to write a dissertation before.
-You need to look into relevant literature, analyze past researches, conduct surveys, interviews, etc. and also reference and cite information that you’ve gathered from different sources.
+Writing a dissertation can be challenging, especially if you haven’t had the chance to write a dissertation before.
+You need to look into relevant literature, analyse past research, conduct surveys, interviews, etc. and also reference and cite information that you’ve gathered from different sources.
+To move towards how to best use references in dissertations correctly.

 Research Relevant Studies